Getaway! (video game): Reception

 Getaway! won first place in the entertainment category of the quarterly APX awards.
 It beat three other nominees to win the $25,000 Atari Star award in 1983, following My First Alphabet (1981) and Typo Attack (1982).
 It was the final such award given before the Atari Program Exchange shut down.

-In COMPUTE! magazine, Steven Levy wrote that he was impressed by the detail of the graphics in the game.
+In COMPUTE! magazine, Steven Levy wrote that he was impressed by the detail of the graphics and initially drove around the map just to see the town.
 He called the game a variation on the maze concept, but said that in Getaway! there is more variety and detail.
 Kyle Peacock of ANALOG Computing pointed out the work that must have gone into constructing the city.
 He mentioned the armored car as his favorite feature and noted that as the sun sets, driving becomes more difficult.
 John J. Anderson, writing for Creative Computing, was enamored with the multidirectional scrolling and concluded, "Getaway is lots of fun".
 InfoWorld's Essential Guide to Atari Computers cited its "realistic police-siren sound effects and fast action".